Security

 Overview

-We follow a local-first model.
-Your project files are read from and written to your local filesystem.
-They are not uploaded to our servers, synced to a cloud database, or transmitted anywhere unless you explicitly choose to deploy through Mulu Cloud.
-The desktop app itself communicates with external services only for AI model inference and authentication, and both of those channels are locked down with the mechanisms described below.
+Security is foundational to Mulu Code, not an afterthought.
+We follow a local-first, zero-trust architecture: your project files never leave your machine unless you explicitly choose to deploy.
+The app communicates with external services only for AI model inference and authentication, and both channels are secured with the measures described below.

 Local-First Architecture